MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 **`DatabaseName`** - **Database Name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The name of the database.
-The script will create a database name if one does not exist.
+Specifies the name of the database.
+The script will create a database name if one does not already exist.
 <!-- :::editable-content-end::: -->
 <br>